zammad/zammad-org/src/en/get-started/installation/package.md

 [Elastic's official guide](https://www.elastic.co/guide/en/elasticsearch/reference/current/install-elasticsearch.html){target=_blank}
 for installing Elasticsearch.

-Alternatively, you can follow [our example setup](/en/tutorials/install-elasticsearch.md) of Elasticsearch 7, which we included in another page to keep the install instructions as lean as possible.
+Alternatively, you can follow [our example setup](/en/tutorials/install-elasticsearch.md) of Elasticsearch 9, which is separated to keep the install instructions as lean as possible.

 ### Add Zammad Repository